 - Popular colors selected by Sheffield Metals customers

-- Steps to take that will help you narrow down color choices
+- Steps that will help you narrow down color choices

 Factors to Help You Choose the Best Metal Roof Color